ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In addition, some Clients may rather not support the following set of secondary operations and corresponding interactions with the KDC.
 This can be specified, for instance, in compliance documents defining minimalistic Clients and their capabilities in specific deployments.
 In turn, these might also have to consider the used application profile of this specification.

-* GET request to ace-group/GROUPNAME/kdc-pub-key , in order to retrieve the current public key of the KDC, in addition to when joining the group.
-This is relevant only if the KDC has an associated public key and this is required for the correct group operation.
+* GET request to ace-group/GROUPNAME/kdc-pub-key , in order to retrieve the current authentication credential of the KDC, in addition to when joining the group.
+This is relevant only if the KDC has an associated authentication credential and this is required for the correct group operation.

 * GET request to ace-group/GROUPNAME/policies , in order to retrieve the current group policies as a group member, in addition to when joining the group.

-* GET request to ace-group/GROUPNAME/nodes/NODENAME, in order to retrieve the current group keying material and individual keying material.
+* GET request to ace-group/GROUPNAME/nodes/NODENAME , in order to retrieve the current group keying material and individual keying material.
 The former can also be retrieved through a GET request to ace-group/GROUPNAME/ (see above).
 The latter would not be possible to re-obtain as a group member.

 * PUT request to ace-group/GROUPNAME/nodes/NODENAME , in order to ask for new individual keying material.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
-Furthermore, depending on its roles in the group or on the application profile of this specification, the Client might simply not be associated to any individual keying material.
+Furthermore, depending on its roles in the group or on the application profile of this specification, the Client might simply not be associated with any individual keying material.

-* POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new public key.
+* POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new authentication credential.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
-Furthermore, depending on its roles in the group, the Client might simply not have an associated public key to provide.
+Furthermore, depending on its roles in the group, the Client might simply not have an associated authentication credential to provide.

 It is REQUIRED of application profiles of this specification to categorize possible newly defined operations for Clients into primary operations and secondary operations, and to provide accompanying considerations (REQ12).